 4. Machining Time

-For example, the use of high-speed milling technology can greatly improve the processing speed; and five-axis machining technology can realize direct processing of complex surfaces, reducing the number of clamping times and processing time.
+For example, the use of high-speed milling technology can greatly improve the processing speed; and 5-axis machining technology can realize direct processing of complex surfaces, reducing the number of clamping times and processing time.

 5. Labor Cost